g-art-dev/hoca/README.md

 ways.
 See the [Pillow Image module documentation](https://pillow.readthedocs.io/en/stable/reference/Image.html) for more information.

-One can see the number of automata to instantiate or the number of generations as kind of magic numbers.
+In the previous program, one can see the number of automata to instantiate or the number of generations as kind of magic numbers.
-They depend on the job the automata are doing, or the data provided.
+These numbers depend on the job the automata are doing, or the data provided.
 For instance, these numbers have probably to be increased if the source image is larger.
 In the case of the `LiteEdgeAutomaton`, these numbers are discussed in [1].

 #### Let's make a video

 The `CallbackPopulation` class allows doing various tasks at each generation.
-For instance, we can aggregate result field to produce a video showing the effect of an automata population on a source field.
+For instance, we can aggregate the result field at each generation to produce a video showing the effect of an automata population on a source field:

 ```python
 import random